NoobforAl/Mahdaad_Company_Task/README.md

 **Deliverable:**
 Write a code snippet (in Node.js or Go) that demonstrates how an event is published and consumed by another component.
 It can be a minimal in-memory or simulated setup; the focus is on event handling.

+**Solution:**
+I implemented a solution for this problem using the pub/sub pattern, where a Go channel functions as a lightweight message broker.

 ## Challenge 4: Keeping Distributed Data in Sync Over Time

 **Scenario:**